skills17/euroskills-web-development-2023/src/modules/module-e/INSTRUCTIONS.md

     - `valid: boolean` If the content is valid (limit not exceeded)

 Other requirements:
-- The component should not inherit any other styles that might be globally set on the page (except for fonts)
+- The component must not inherit any other styles that might be globally set on the page (except for fonts)
 - The attributes of the component can change at any time and the component is updated automatically in this case
-- The textarea should take the full available width and is not resizable
+- The textarea must take the full available width and is not resizable
 - The example website adds an event listener for the `change` event that logs the event data to the browser's console
 - The `x characters left` text is located below the textarea and has the color `#666`
 - When the limit is exceeded, a negative value is shown for the `x characters left` label indicating how many characters the user has to delete